paalolav/pol-rss/README.md

 ## Recent Improvements

+### Codebase Cleanup and TypeScript Strictness (v1.2.0)
+- Removed dead code, unused files, and unnecessary comments for a leaner codebase
+- Enforced TypeScript strictness for improved type safety and maintainability
+- Automated and documented cleaning of build artifacts
+- Improved maintainability and developer experience

 ### Enhanced RSS Feed Handling
 - Added support for authenticated feeds like Meltwater
 - Improved handling of non-standard RSS feeds like Nettavisen